 The weekly maintenance of the clock is carried out by a watchmaker every Monday.

-The Chancel of the cathedral
+The Chancel of the Cathedral

 The European stained-glass window

-The stained glass window placed at the centre of the chancel is contemporary and was given by the Council of Europe in 1956 to replace the old one which was destroyed during the Second World War.
+The stained glass window placed at the centre of the chancel is contemporary and was given by the Council of Europe in 1956 to replace the old one, which was destroyed during the Second World War.
 It represents the Virgin dressed in blue.
-Seated on her lap, Baby Jesus wears a red outfit (a symbol of royalty) and in his hand, he holds a lily, an emblem of the city of Strasbourg.
+Seated on her lap, Baby Jesus wears a red outfit (a symbol of royalty), and in his hand, he holds a lily, an emblem of the city of Strasbourg.
 The upper part of the stained glass window features the flag of the European Union: twelve gold-coloured stars on an azure blue background.

-The Crypt of the cathedral
+The Crypt of the Cathedral

-Situated beneath the chancel, the crypt is, as with many gothic cathedrals, the oldest part of the building and part of the space where the remains of the old basilica erected by Werner of Habsburg in the 11th century are found.
-The crypt contains the vaults of the bishops of Strasbourg in an amphitheatre covered by groined vaults.
+Situated beneath the chancel, the crypt is, as with many gothic cathedrals, the oldest part of the building and part of the space where the remains of the ancient basilica erected by Werner of Habsburg in the 11th century are found.
+The crypt contains the vaults of the bishops of Strasbourg in an arena covered by groined vaults.
 These rest on an alternation of columns and pillars, whose capitals are roughly sculpted with fabulous plant and animal motifs.

 Practical Info